How to Become an Appraiser in Oklahoma

 Governing Agency

-Good to Know – FAQs to become a Certified Residential Appraiser in Oklahoma
+FAQs about becoming a Certified Residential Appraiser in Oklahoma

-How much do residential appraisers earn in Oklahoma?
+How much do Certified Residential Appraisers earn in Oklahoma?

 Oklahoma Appraiser License: Certified General

-As a Certified General Appraiser in Oklahoma, you’ll have no exceptions or limits on the work you can do with your credential.
+As a Certified General Appraiser (also called a commercial appraiser) in Oklahoma, you’ll have no exceptions or limits on the work you can do with your credential.
 You’ll be able to appraise all property types, including single-family homes, multi-family units, farmland, industrial spaces, and commercial properties.

-Step 1: Complete 304 total hours of required education (this includes your trainee education).
+Step 1: Complete 304 total hours of required appraisal education (includes your previous licensing education).

-Step 2: Accumulate 3,000 hours of acceptable appraisal experience within a minimum of 18 months, with at least 1,500 hours in non-residential property.
+Step 2: Accumulate 3,000 hours of acceptable appraisal experience in no fewer than 18 months, with at least 1,500 hours in non-residential property.

-Step 3: Pass the Exam: Successfully pass the National Uniform Licensing and Certification Exam for Certified General Appraisers.
+Step 3: Successfully pass the National Uniform Licensing and Certification Exam for Certified General Appraisers.

 Oklahoma Certified General Appraiser (304 hours) – AQB recommended course order